esphome/esphome-docs/components/sensor/bme680_bsec.rst

 .. note::

     The Bosch BSEC library is only available for use after accepting its software license agreement.
 By enabling this component, you are explicitly agreeing to the terms of the `BSEC license agreement`_.
+You must not distribute any compiled firmware binaries that include this component.

 The :ref:`I²C <i2c>` is required to be set up in your configuration for this sensor to work.